juliesymons/juliesymons/GettingStarted.md

 ## Introductory Examples

-Here are a couple of simple examples to get started with.
+Here are two examples examples to get started with.

 ### Example #1
 `Counter` is a very simple example.
 Here is the code: